 eBay will use this payment method to charge you for any fees relating to your seller activity, such as buyer reimbursements.

-Part 2: Selling on eBay: Create a listing
+Part 2: Selling on eBay and creating a listing

 Now that you’ve created a seller account on eBay, it’s time to list your first item.